-WARNING: Do not use the solenoid valve manual override if the tool is locked to the Master.
+WARNING: Do not use the solenoid valve manual override if the tool is locked to the Master outside the tool stand.
 Using the manual override will release the Tool and may cause bodily injury or damage to equipment.
 If the Tool is attached to the Master, it must be secured in the tool stand or in a location where the tool weight is supported before using the manual override.